gabaod/descenders-terrain-texture-detector/README.md

 To install  copy  TerrainTextureDetector.cs into your Assets/Editor folder   make sure Editor is capitalized. goto Tools - Terrain Texture Detector

-select your terrain, choose which texture you want to find its boundaries and click detext texture boundaries then choose what texture you want to replace it with or use the same as you have to expand the size of it use live preview to see where the yellow lines/dots are to know which terrain areas will be changed.
+select your terrain, choose which texture you want to find its boundaries and click detect texture boundaries then choose what texture you want to replace it with or use the same as you have to expand the size of it use live preview to see where the yellow lines/dots are to know which terrain areas will be changed.